 CAMS is a therapeutic framework for suicide-specific assessment and treatment of a patient’s suicidal risk.
-The CAMS flexible approach makes it effective across theoretical orientations and disciplines for a wide range of suicidal patients in a range of treatment settings and treatment modalities.
+The flexible CAMS approach makes it effective across theoretical orientations and disciplines for a wide range of suicidal patients in various treatment settings and treatment modalities.

 CAMS is a flexible approach that can be used across theoretical orientations and disciplines for a wide range of suicidal patients across treatment settings and different treatment modalities.

 CAMS is referenced in the Zero-Suicide Toolkit and has been successfully integrated into many Zero Suicide initiatives in the United States and abroad.
 Because of its flexibility, CAMS can be readily adapted into a range of healthcare settings to meet the Zero Suicide element to TREAT suicidal thoughts and behaviors using evidence-based treatments.

 CAMS-care has experience working with funding agencies and we can help in the preparation of a grant or contract proposal and assist in collecting data relevant to the needs of the funding agency.
 We have created a Grants page that exhausted grant writers can literally just cut and paste into your application.

 STATE & LOCAL ORGANIZATIONS

 In recent years CAMS has been systematically rolled-out as part of state-level suicide prevention efforts.
 We have trained thousands of providers across different systems of care and different mental health care disciplines.
 We encourage you to read case studies for how Oklahoma, Ohio, Vermont, and other states are using CAMS as their treatment protocol for suicidal patients.